 - Removing about 12 inches of the backing paper off at a time, smooth the paper to the wall as you go.
 I had absolutely no issues with air bubbles, air pockets, or any issues.
-I’ve hung wallpaper the old fashioned way before (pasted kind) and it was terrible, messy, and very hard to work with.
+I’ve hung wallpaper the old-fashioned way before (pasted kind) and it was terrible, messy, and very hard to work with.
 This is not the case with this type!
 Very easy to smooth.
-Just start at the middle and work to the edges.
+Just start in the middle and work to the edges.

 - I then cut the excess paper at the ceiling and floor with my Exacto knife.
 Which again, cut very easy!